asahi417/AnalogyTools/README.md

 - ***script to train relative_init_vectors***: [`get_relative_init.py`](get_relative_init.py)
 - ***script to produce fasttext_diff_vectors***: [`get_fasttext_diff.py`](get_fasttext_diff.py)

-## Analogy Result
+## Analogy Test Baseline
-Benchmark of the analogy dataset with our relative embeddings.
+Here we show baselines of the analogy dataset with our relative embeddings.
 Fasttext can handle any words so when other model has out-of-vocabulary (OOV), we simply use the fasttext's prediction instead.

 | data   | model                    | oov_test | accuracy_test | oov_valid | accuracy_valid | accuracy |